deployKF/website/content/guides/platform/deploykf-gateway.md

             ## these values configure the deployKF Istio Gateway
             ##
             gateway:
+              ## when using an ingress, standard ports are required
+              ## (the default in 'sample-values.yaml' are 8080/8443)
+              ports:
+                http: 80
+                https: 443

+              ## these values configure TLS
+              ##
               tls:
-                ## must be false, AWS ALB does NOT forward the SNI/Host after TLS termination
+                ## ALB does NOT forward the SNI after TLS termination,
+                ## so we must disable SNI matching in the gateway
                 matchSNI: false

             ## these values configure the deployKF Gateway Service
             ##
             gatewayService:
               name: "deploykf-gateway"
+              ## WARNING: must be "NodePort" if "alb.ingress.kubernetes.io/target-type" is "instance"
-              type: "NodePort"
+              type: "ClusterIP"
               annotations: {}
         ```